ricksouth/FAB-Library/README.md

 # How to use the library in your project:
-### 1. Add the following lines in your build.gradle file:
+### 1. Add the following lines to your build.gradle file:

 repositories {\
     maven {\